vuejs/vuepress/docs/guide/using-vue.md

 <OtherComponent/>

 ::: warning IMPORTANT
-Make sure a custom component's names either contains a hyphen or is in PascalCase.
+Make sure a custom component's name either contains a hyphen or is in PascalCase.
 Otherwise it will be treated as an inline element and wrapped inside a `<p>` tag, which will lead to hydration mismatch because `<p>` does not allow block elements to be placed inside it.
 :::

 ## Script & Style Hoisting